 Required Element 1.1 Narrative to Support Achievement Note: Programs must submit the self-study report narrative in one searchable PDF file formatted using the Adobe bookmark feature.
 The self-study report narrative provided for the Required Element should reference the location of any corresponding evidence in the appendices PDF.
 Appendix Evidence Note: Programs must submit all appendix evidence in two searchable PDF files formatted using the Adobe bookmark feature.
 One set of appendices will include all supporting evidence with the exception of syllabi and/or rotation descriptions.
 Syllabi and/or rotation descriptions are to be included in a separate bookmarked PDF.
 Onsite Evidence All Programs: The program must be housed in a college or university or offered in a partnership with a college or university.
 The college or university must be located in the U.S. or its territories and accredited in good standing by a U.S. institutional accrediting body for higher education recognized by the United States Department of Education (USDE). a.
 A partnership is defined as two or more independent institutions, one of which is an accredited college or university, working together under a formal written agreement to sponsor a single program.
 The partnership must consider itself a single education program.
 All Programs: Explain how the organization is in compliance with this required element.
 Describe the impact, if any, of the current status of the program, if the organization/institution is out of compliance with their oversight agency.
 (Note: Applications for Candidacy will not be accepted if an accrediting or licensing body has taken action to place on probation, deny, suspend, revoke, withdraw or terminate the institution's accreditation.)
-[Candidacy programs only] If the program is not yet approved within the state and/or institution, the program must describe where the program is in the process in gaining approvals and the status of the approval process within the institution and the state.
+[Candidacy programs only] If the program is not yet approved within the state and/or institution, the program must describe where the program is in the process of gaining approvals, including timeline and the state.
+Note: all state and institutional approvals are required for the ACEND Board to grant candidacy accreditation.
 State the name of the U.S. institutional accrediting body and the institution's current accreditation status.
-[Partnership only] Describe the formal agreement between organizations in the program partnership including financial and other resource contributions of each member.
-All Programs: Copy of most recent letter or a website screenshot and active website link from the oversight agency website documenting the organization's status with the oversight agency Partnership: Copy of the formal written partnership agreement between the organizations involved.
-Copies of any reports from the accrediting agency related to accreditation status, if institution is not fully accredited by its accrediting agency
+[Partnership only] Describe the formal agreement between organizations in the program partnership including financial and other resource contributions of All Programs: Copy of most recent letter or a website screenshot and active website link from the oversight agency website documenting the organization's status with the oversight agency Partnership: Copy of the formal written partnership agreement between the organizations involved.
+All Programs: • Copies of any reports from the accrediting agency related to accreditation status, if institution is not fully accredited by its accrediting agency each member.
+Note: CDR has updated their language around the requirements to become a registered dietitian to more closely align with USDE's recent change with no longer recognizing regional accreditors.
+Please ensure updated language is being used in program materials.
+Old language: US regionally accredited college or university New Language: College or university recognized by the US Department of Education (USDE)